Collecting customer feedback is valuable, as long as you do these three not-so-simple things.

 I followed up by asking where the other bathrooms were in this terminal, to which our client responded by pointing towards a bathroom of equivalent size at the far end of the same terminal.

 As the tour continued we encountered the same 5-face survey next to the customer service desk (which also had a paper feedback box), in other bathrooms outside of the terminal, and directly outside both immigration and security.
-Each time, the happy cases were disregarded and the unhappy cases were escalated to some sort of under-informed intervention.
+In each case, the smiley didn't do much and the frowns were escalated to trigger some sort of intervention.

-If we take the case of the bathroom, for example.
-Had I pressed the red frown face when I first stumbled across it, the cleaners would have automatically been alerted and made their way there with their cleaning equipment.
-This doesn't account for the other likely scenario whereby I felt my bathroom experience was poor simply because I had to wait for 5 minutes for a cubicle to become available.
+If we take the case of the bathroom, for example, had I pressed the red frown when I first stumbled across it, the cleaners would have automatically been alerted and made their to the bathoom with their cleaning equipment.
+This binary trigger wouldn't account for other likely scenarios like someone feeling their bathroom visit was poor because they had to wait in line, or simply because they were bored and wanted to touch a red button.

 In these simple examples, it is obvious that more thorough interrogation is needed to understand why a traveller might press the red frown instead of the green smile.